iamfreelight/RK_RaceKit/README.md

 **Scene Setup:**

-1. Create a new `UI Gizmo` entity in your scene.
+1. Create a new `UI Gizmo` entity in your vehicle hiearchy.
 This entity will host the `RK_PrizeBar` script.
 Make sure you have set the panel width and height correctly, so all UI elements properly display on the panel itself.
 2. The prizeBar will want a link to where players will sit so the UI can be shown when there is a driver inside a vehicle.
 Create an AvatarPoseGizmo (sitpoint) on your target object to be the main object that can show the UI in world.
 3. Link this main object to the AvatarPoseGizmo entity.